fbeltrao/dotnet-observability-sample/scenario2.md

 The additional requirement is:

-1. End to end transaction details containing both REST APIs and the SQL dependency
+1. End-to-end transaction details containing both REST APIs and the SQL dependency

 ## Implementation